 - When the yeast is done proofing, add the wet ingredients to the dry.
 Stir until it's a little paste-like, then add the yeast mixture.
 Using your mixers low speed setting, mix for about 30 seconds.
 Scrape down the sides of the bowl then mix on medium for about 2 minutes or until the dough is smooth.
 (You may need to stop your mixer and scrape the sides of your bowl a few more times.)

 - Drop 1/2 cup of dough on the baking sheet, and use an offset spatula to spread the dough out into a 4.5-inch round.
 Repeat with the remaining dough, placing 4 rounds of dough on each baking sheet.
 Sprinkle each hamburger bun with sesame seeds.

 - Allow to the buns to rise for about an hour.

 - Bake in a preheated 375 degrees (F) oven for about 18 - 20 minutes, until the tops are a light golden brown.

-- Immediately remove buns from the molds and allow to cool on wire racks.
+- Allow to cool on wire racks.